 - Ability to communicate the written and spoken word with tact, diplomacy, and/or authority when necessary.

-SCHEDULE AND SALARY: This is a 16-20 hour position with an hourly wage of $16.00.
-Some weekends and evenings might be required.
-Hours vary according to scheduled events such as Field trips.
+SCHEDULE AND SALARY: This is a 12-16 hour a weekend position with an hourly wage range between $17.00.
+Some evenings might be required.
+Hours vary according to scheduled events such as Birthday Parties.

 About the Santa Maria Valley Discovery Museum